MSc thesis topics

 Contact: Gilles Louppe, Pierre Sacré.

 In collaboration with EVS Broadcast Equipment, several master thesis topics are proposed on deep learning for sport videos.
-Topics include photo-realistic data generation, diffusion models, video frame interpolation, novel view synthesis, speech recognition, or automatic tracking, among others.
+Topics include novel view synthesis with NeRF, logo detection in sport videos, or generative models for outpainting in sport content, among others.
 The exhaustive list of projects is available in the document below.
-[PDF]
+[PDF].

 Previously supervised MSc thesis (2018-Present) can be found on Matheo.